 Trust the Experts in Precision Cleaning

-With nearly 60 years of experience in the industry, Astro Pak offers quality cleaning services to meet the requirements for hundreds of industry specifications, including those of aerospace contractors, ULA, NASA, the Department of Defense, and many private organizations.
+With over 60 years of experience in the industry, Astro Pak offers quality cleaning services to meet the requirements for hundreds of industry specifications, including those of aerospace contractors, ULA, NASA, the Department of Defense, and many private organizations.
 Our scientists and experts provide guidance and consultation on precision cleaning to some of the world’s most prestigious institutions.
 These include JPL, Lawrence Livermore National Laboratory, MIT, Cal-Tech and others.
 Our Research & Development professionals can develop a customized precision cleaning process that meets nearly any requirement.

 Coast to Coast Cleaning Facilities

 Astro Pak is home to the largest and most advanced contract precision cleaning facilities in the United States.
-Our southern California facility houses ISO 9001:2015 & AS 9100D certified ISO Class 5 & 6 (FED STD Class 100 & 1,000) cleanrooms and labs.
+Our southern California facility houses AS9100 / ISO certified Class 5 & 6 (FED STD Class 100 & 1,000) cleanrooms and labs.
 The highlight of this facility is the 21,222 cubic ft Large Component cleanroom featuring a 26’W x 15’H high-speed roll up door, 18ft ceilings and a two-ton overhead bridge crane to accommodate hardware that is too large for most traditional cleanrooms.

 Now open, Astro Pak’s new Florida facility resides just outside of the Kennedy Space Center.
 This newly renovated 38,000 square foot facility features a 15’x15’ enclosed tower (70’ vertical) which enables the processing of hoses up to 60’ in length.
 Adjacent to ISO 7 & 6 (FED STD Class 1,000 & 10,000) cleanrooms and labs is a shop area with a four-ton bridge crane and expanded hydrostatic, hydraulic and pneumatic testing capabilities.

 On-Site Precision Cleaning Services

 In addition to Astro Pak’s in-house capabilities, we can also mobilize our state-of-the-art equipment and highly trained personnel on-site to your facility to perform preoperational or maintenance precision cleaning services and passivation services on your systems and equipment.